Read This First!

 :: MCD.bat :: Makes and Changes to the Specified Directory :: @ECHO OFF CLS MD %1 CD %1 ________MDEL.bat

-The batch file deletes each item inside the brackets, which will be those file names you typed at the command line.
+The batch file deletes each item inside the parentheses, which will be those file names you typed at the command line.
 Each file name is substituted for one of the percent numbers.
-You may specify up to nine file names or groups.
+You may specify up to nine file names or groups, but the total must not exceed the character limit of your command line.

 This version allows one to type as many file names as the command line can hold.
 It uses the "SHIFT" command.
 This permits each file name on the command line to move down one number to become the first replaceable parameter.
 Thus, the second file name will become "%1" after the SHIFT command is issued, the third file name becomes "%2", and so on.
 After yet another SHIFT command, the third file name will be in position "one" (%1).
 As long as there are file names left on the command line, they will be shifted one at a time into position number "one".
 Then, each is deleted in turn with an on-screen message to that effect being displayed.
 The "IF NOT..." statement says that as long as `%1' is not equal to nothing (that is, equal to something), the batch file is to return to the "AGAIN" label.